Policy No. 1 MEMBERSHIP

 Members elected to the Board of Directors as an officer and/or director are vested with professional responsibilities in addition to the enumerated in the NCAPPS’s Code of Ethics for members.
 The Board engages in deliberations of many matters having serious effects on the Association and individual members, and the Association can be significantly damaged by premature disclosure of confidential information.
 Therefore, each Board member, as well as certain committee members who the Board concludes are privy to such confidential information, must understand and uphold standards of confidentiality.
 Each Board member prior to taking the oath of office and each committee member designated by the Board as being prior to accepting committee membership, must agree to the following ethical standards to be contained in a confidentiality agreement, which is to be signed by the Board member and certain committee members.

 A.1.
 Unless first authorized by the Board to do so, a Board member has no power or authority to speak for the Association.
-For any matters handled by the Board in Executive Session:

 A.1.(a) A Board member will not disclose information about the Board’s and/or Association’s activities unless those activities are already known by the membership, or have been published to the membership.
 This section shall also apply to any member who is not on the Board but is allowed to attend any part of an Executive Session.

 A.1.(b) Notice to members of the Board’s decision should be made in writing and in a manner that allows all affected parties to be informed and before the membership is informed.

 B. Consequences of Violating the Standards of Confidentiality.